 How Is Eating Disorder Caused?

-Dr. Quenton Wessels of Lancaster University states the diseases begin when the body encounters a certain bacteria and switches on an immune response that accidentally begins to attack healthy parts of the body.
+Dr. Quenton Wessels of Lancaster University states the diseases begin when the body encounters a certain bacteria and switches on

 “It’s really a case of misidentification,” he said.
 “The immune system responds to something that is foreign by producing an antibody, which then attacks something else.